maurorappa/ReverseProxy/README.md

 The HTTP handler implements a rate limiter (token bucket type) with burst capacity.
 The config file contains the values for a personal blog the suggested 20 concurrent connections is a good value considering an HTTP request in Go get executed in microseconds.
 The burst limit is hardcoded to be three times the limit.
 More information about its implementation can be found here: https://godoc.org/golang.org/x/time/rate

+* Method filter

+You can also blacklist the method not implemented in your reverseproxy to protect it from maliciuos activities, for example block all calls using method DELETE or PUT .